Princess Nokia: 2019-2022: Everything Sucks And Everything is Beautiful

 In 2019, Nokia had her debut performance as an actress in the independent film Angelfish.
 In September 2019, she released a song titled "Sugar Honey Iced Tea (S.H.I.T.)".
 It was described as "a bouncy, empowering bop built around dismissive lyrics about Nokia's enemies."
 In February 2020, Nokia released two albums: Everything Sucks and Everything Is Beautiful.
 Pitchfork described Everything Sucks as "locust swarm of angst, restless and frantic" and regarded Everything Is Beautiful as "warm and expansive" in comparison to the former.
 In March 2021, Nokia released a music video for the song, titled "It's Not My Fault".
 The single was released through Arista Records and marked the first one Nokia released through a major label.

 In 2022, she voiced LaBrea, LaCienega's cousin in The Proud Family: Louder and Prouder.

 2025-Present: GIRLS

 In 2025, Princess Nokia signed a label and management deal with independent NYC-based label Artist House.
 She released her single "Drop Dead Gorgeous" on June 27, 2025 and was included on the New Music Fix Playlist on BBC Music R6.
-Her her second single "Blue Velvet" was released on September 2, 2025 and featured on BBC Radio 1’s New Music Show with Jack Saunders.
+Her second single "Blue Velvet" was released on September 2, 2025 and featured on BBC Radio 1’s New Music Show with Jack Saunders.

 On 12 October 2025 Princess Nokia made her first UK TV appearance on Later... with Jools Holland performing a medley of the Blue Velvet and Medusa tracks.

 Her album "GIRLS" was released on October 10, 2025.